tissots/tissots/README.md

 ---

 ###  Professional Profile
-I am an Electrical and Electronics Engineering student focused on **industrial-grade embedded systems and IoT solutions**.
+I am an Electrical and Electronics Engineering graduate focused on **industrial-grade embedded systems and IoT solutions**.
 My work centers on designing reliable, structured, and scalable systems that integrate hardware, firmware, and network communication into complete functional products.

 I specialize in **ESP32-based development** using MicroPython and Embedded C, prioritizing reliability, modularity, and real-world deployment considerations.